moodmosaic/README/README.md

 # README

->"need to be able to add a README.md to my github profile to point out what works, what is an experiment, and what is Frankenstein's monster" - George Pollard on Twitter, https://twitter.com/porges/status/969393072554500096
+These are most of the repositories under my profile.
+Here's what works, what is an experiment, and what is Frankenstein's monster.

 ## What works
 - https://github.com/moodmosaic/blog